Richard Kuh: Education

 Kuh received a Bachelor of Arts, Phi Beta Kappa from Columbia University in 1941, and his Juris Doctor degree from Harvard Law School with magna cum laude distinction in 1948.
 At Harvard, Kuh was also on the Board of Editors for the Harvard Law Review.

 New York County District Attorney's Office

 As a New York County Assistant D.A., Kuh served as Administrative Assistant to District Attorney Frank Hogan and Chief of the Criminal Courts Bureau.
 Kuh was the prosecutor who won the controversial conviction of Lenny Bruce on obscenity charges.
+Kuh had no regrets in the case.

 In 1974, Kuh succeeded Hogan as District Attorney of New York County after Hogan suffered a stroke and resigned.
 In September 1974, Kuh was defeated by Robert Morgenthau in the Democratic primary for the special election to fill the vacancy.
 Kuh was DA when Philippe Petit made his famous tightrope walk between the Twin Towers of the World Trade Center in New York City and famously agreed that his punishment should be a free show for children in Central Park.